Da Capo (video game): Reception

 According to a national ranking of how well bishōjo games sold nationally in Japan, the original Da Capo release for Windows achieved its highest rank at number one in the ranking.
 In the October 2007 issue of Dengeki G's Magazine, poll results for the 50 best bishōjo games were released.
 Out of 249 titles, Da Capo ranked sixth with 61 votes.

+On reviewing the English version of the visual novel, Daniel Joseph of NookGaming described Da Capo as "average" after summing up the good and bad points.
+The music was noted as particularly strong, while the writing was mentioned as a weak point, citing issues such as the dialogue being "full of non-sequiturs and unnatural conversation".